larsthelord/bolagsverket_ETL/README.md

 Download and transform of data-files from Bolagsverket in Sweden using DuckDB and powershell.
 I did this because the structure of the downloadable files is horible.

+There are two PowerShell-scripts downloading the Bolagsverket-file and SCB-file and then using duckdb to perform a transformation.

 There are three final outputs for bolagsverket:

 - final_bolagsverket: